Smart Keymap Features

 { key_codes = [K.A] }

-acts as the key on that layer when its layer modifier held
+layers acts as active layer when its layer modifier is held

 When the keymap registers the following input